jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Fixed undefined index notice with media max_upload_size variable.

 = 1.0.4 =
-* No more limit restrictions.
+* No more gallery limit restrictions.
 You can now create as many galleries as you want.
 * Features not accessible in Lite version are now removed from display.
-* Fixed bug with resizing not working properly on window resize.
+* Fixed bug with gallery not resizing properly on window resize.
 * Updated the uploader script to reduce outside conflicts.
-* Better style support for the display.
+* Better style support for the gallery display.
 * Numerous other bug fixes and improvements.

 = 1.0.3.1 =
-* Flush caches when interacting with meta.
+* Flush gallery caches when interacting with meta.
 * Fixed Isotope init on resize.
 * Added Isotope config hooks.
 * Added constant ENVIRA_FORCE_ACTIVATION that, when defined, allows you to load Envira on WordPress installs less than 3.8 (no guarantees of everything working properly).